7Cedars/separated-powers/gitbook/README.md

 ### Powers

 `Powers.sol` is the engine of the protocol that manages governance flows.
-It has the following core functionalities:
+It should be deployed as is and has the following functionalities:

 * Executing actions.
 * Proposing actions.